apsgokulag/employee-management_app/README.md

-nstall Composer (if not installed yet):
+install Composer (if not installed yet):

 Composer is the tool that Laravel uses to manage dependencies.
 First, make sure you have Composer installed on your machine.
 If you haven't installed Composer yet, follow the installation instructions from the official Composer website.

 For Linux/Mac:

 bash
-Copy

 curl -sS https://getcomposer.org/installer | php
 sudo mv composer.phar /usr/local/bin/composer
 For Windows: Download the Composer installer from here and follow the instructions.